 Method 2: Right-click on any program to which you want to create a shortcut.

 A new window will open and ask you for “Windows can’t create a shortcut here.
 Do you want the shortcut to be placed on the desktop instead?

 Now a shortcut of that program will be created on the desktop.

-Note: Method 2 only works for application shortcut, it will not work for creating a shortcut for file / folder.
+Note: Method 2 only works for application shortcuts; it will not create a shortcut for file/folder.

-Method 3: In this method, simply right-click on your desktop and then select New > Shortcut.
+Method 3: In this method, right-click on your desktop and then select New > Shortcut.

 It will open the following window.
 You may keep the same name or modify it.

 Clicking on the Finish button will create the desktop shortcut.
 To change the shortcut icon, right-click on it and select Properties.

 When the Properties box opens, click on the Change icon button.